Hrishikesh-3459/morseCodeTranslater/README.md

 # Morse Code Translator

-A web-based Morse Code Translater
+A web-based Morse Code Translater that converts english text and punctuation symbols into morse code and vice-versa with the letters being separated by a space, and words being separated by a '/'.

 ## Getting Started